 Some people think of cocaine as a harmless party drug, but this couldn’t be further from the truth.
 Cocaine is a highly potent and dangerous stimulant substance with the power to cause serious harm to physical and mental health.
 It’s a highly addictive drug that can consume your entire life, but recovery is possible for everyone.

 Read on to discover more about what happens in a drug rehab program for cocaine addiction and how substance abuse affects the mind and body.

 Cocaine is a powerful stimulant that interferes with chemicals in the body related to motivation, reward, pleasure and movement.
 For many people, its short but intense high is extremely addictive.
 This is partly due to the fact that it causes a huge influx of dopamine in the brain, which results in euphoria, increased confidence, arousal and enhanced sociability.
 In higher doses, it can lead to aggression and violence, particularly when mixed with alcohol.

 Cocaine addiction occurs when someone has been using the drug in increasing quantities and starts to need more to get the desired effects.
 As tolerance builds, the dose gets higher and you need to keep taking more and more.
-Drug rehab is recommended if you demonstrate two or more of the symptoms of drug addiction.
+Drug rehab is recommended if you demonstrate two or more of the symptoms of substance addiction.